10. Adrenaline autoinjectors for general use

 - adrenaline autoinjectors for general use be clearly labelled and distinguishable from those for students at risk of anaphylaxis and stored with an ASCIA First Aid Plan for Anaphylaxis (Orange)

-Depending on the speed or severity of previous anaphylactic reactions, it may be appropriate to have a student’s adrenaline autoinjector in class or transferred to the yard-duty bag at recess and lunch break times.
+Depending on the speed or severity of previous anaphylactic reactions, it may be appropriate to have a student’s adrenaline device in class or transferred to the yard-duty bag at recess and lunch break times.